Gilbertine Renewal of the Ancient Observance

 Interested discerners who are members of an autocephalous church; schismatic; or sedevacantist sects should enter deep discernment before applying for this community.
 Reconciliation with Rome is prerequisite.
 May the Holy Ghost be your guide.

-For more information, please click here to email Gemma at Cloister Outreach.
+For more information, please click here to email Gemma.

 Seal of the Master of Sempringham